-Anxiety and anticipation eventually gave way to confidence and joy as time went on; but mom and dad, two sets of grandparents, various in-laws and siblings constantly weighed in on the how, where an having d what of twins in the family.
+Anxiety and anticipation eventually gave way to confidence and joy as time went on; but mom and dad, two sets of grandparents, various in-laws and siblings constantly weighed in on the how, where and what of welcoming twins in the family.

 As they prepared to buy double dollars worth of stuff, the most important question came from ME. ”What about color?”
 I asked.
 “Two blues, two pinks or one of each?
 Gender testing was scheduled for the next week.